5 IEDs recovered from Jharkhand forest, defused | Law-Order

 - India

+In course of combing operation, the security personnel detected the explosives in the forest near Tumbahaka village, SP Ashutosh Shekhar said.

-All the improvised explosive devices were defused by the bomb disposal squad on the spot, he said.
+All the improvised explosive devices were defused by bomb disposal squad on the spot, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)